-With marketing evolving so quickly thanks to new strategies and always-new tech, it’s important to make sure that you’re staying on your toes.
+With marketing evolving so quickly, thanks to new strategies and always-new tech, it’s important to make sure you’re staying on your toes.

-We want to make things a little easier, so in this post, we’re sharing 16 of our absolute favorite marketing resources for businesses of all sizes in 2022 – including courses, blogs, books, and podcasts.
+We want to make things a little easier, so in this post, we’re sharing 24 of our absolute favorite marketing resources for businesses of all sizes in 2023–including courses, blogs, books, and podcasts.

 In this first section, we’re going to take a look at online digital marketing courses that can really help you step up your game.
 Note that these are not necessarily free courses, but they are some of the best.

 It’s a free certification course that focuses on inbound marketing and attracting customers with quality content and experiences.
 All marketers should have a solid understanding of inbound and digital marketing strategies.

 The course is straightforward, and you can easily knock it out within a weekend or two.

 Udemy’s courses can be hit or miss, in my experience, but the Social Media Mastery course here is a solid one.